Ticketing-application/MVP1/README.md

-## Ticketing Application for Bus Reservations, Flights, and Events in Burkina Faso (West Africa)
+## Ticketing Application for Bus Reservations, Flights, and Events

 ### Overview

-This project is dedicated to developing a s ticketing application specifically for Burkina Faso, a region with limited access to such digital services.
+This project is dedicated to developing a ticketing application.
 The application will enable efficient and user-friendly booking of bus tickets, flights, and event tickets, integrating advanced machine learning technologies to enhance user experience and operational efficiency.

 #### Machine Learning Components